About the CDHGI

 Kevin Martyn

-Kevin previously worked with the CDHGI in areas of collections development and project metadata entry.
+Kevin previously worked with the DHHC in areas of collections development and project metadata entry.
 Kevin earned his Master of Science in Environmental Science and Policy from the University of South Florida in December 2016, and is now in the School of Geosciences Ph.D. program, with interests spanning environmental, urban and regional planning applications, GIScience, and digital presentation and representation of data.

 Sarah Mobley